 New Zealand ports don’t have the treatment capability to treat large volumes of vehicles in a safe manner.
 As a vessel can carry more than 4,000 vehicles, it’s easy to understand how a major biosecurity backlog can occur.
 Ships that are flagged as potential risks go through a stringent on arrival inspection process which can take up to three hours to complete.

 Auckland’s process is thorough, but it’s important that shipping companies also play their part.
 As Paul Hallett explains: “Early warnings and reporting of adverse biosecurity events through education of those involved in logistics can save a lot of grief for all parties involved.
 Exporters need to make themselves familiar with the biosecurity requirements of the importing country to avoid costs and delays.”

-Providers of deep-sea ocean transportation such as WW Ocean have been praised by the MPI for their vigilance. “(We) have very much appreciated the willingness of WW Ocean to cooperate in successfully managing the biosecurity risk of cargo infested with the BMSB from the US and Italy,” says Paul.
+Providers of deep-sea ocean transportation such as WW Ocean have been praised by the MPI for their vigilance.
+“We have very much appreciated the willingness of WW Ocean to cooperate in successfully managing the biosecurity risk of cargo infested with the BMSB” says Hallett.

 And it’s this close cooperation between ports and shipping companies that will help ensure that Kiwi borders stay closed to the BMSB going forward – welcome news for the country’s farming sector and wider population.